Internal Communications Resources + Freelance Writer Resources

 I Hate It Here by Hebba Youssef**

 If you're a communications consultant, I highly recommend checking out CommsConsultants.com.
 Founder Ashley Dennison has over 20 years of experience in communications and is building a global directory of carefully curated communications consultants across various specialties and years of experience, all at an affordable cost.
 It's an excellent community for connecting with and learning from other consultants, and client opportunities that come through are only available to members.
+A fellow CommsConsultants.com hired me for a long-form writing project, and I partnered with another fellow consultant to host a webinar for Speakap.

 If you apply to join the community, please let Ashley know that Alyssa Towns referred you.